-Tatbir (Arabic: تطبير|translit=Taṭbīr) is a form of self-flagellation rituals practiced by some Shia Muslims in commemoration of the killing of Husayn ibn Ali and his partisans in the Battle of Karbala by forces of the second Umayyad caliph Yazid I .
+Tatbir (ar|تطبير|translit=Taṭbīr) is a form of self-flagellation rituals practiced by some Shia Muslims in commemoration of the killing of Husayn ibn Ali and his partisans in the Battle of Karbala by forces of the second Umayyad caliph Yazid I .

 The ritual is practiced in the Islamic month of Muharram, usually on Ashura.
 Tatbir involves striking oneself with chains or swords.
-It has been considered ("forbidden") by most of the Shia clergy, who cite it as self-harm.
+It has been considered ("forbidden") by some of the Shia clergy, who cite it as self-harm.

 Tatbir, also called Zanjeer Zani or Qama Zani,[1] is practiced by some Shia Muslims on the day of Ashura on the 10 Muharram of the Islamic calendar and on the 40th day after Ashura, known as Arba'een (or Chehelom in Persian) by Twelver Shias around the world.[2]
 Some Shia may also perform tatbir on other occasions as well.